 Budget and personal preferences also play a role.
 Your options may be limited by what you can afford.

-Finally, stick to bathroom flooring options that can handle the moisture and humidity of a bathroom.
+Stick to a bathroom flooring option that can handle the moisture and humidity of a bathroom.
 If you decide to go with hardwood, choose engineered hardwood over solid hardwood.
 Always consider waterproof flooring for bathroom floors.
 If you’re leaning toward a wood finish, plywood for bathroom floors are a good option because they’re durable and stable.

 Which Flooring Options are the Easiest to Maintain?

-While each of these bathroom flooring choices has their benefits, if low maintenance is what you are looking for, then there are two that stand out from the crowd.
+Each of these bathroom floor choices has its benefits.
+However, if low maintenance and easy to clean is what you are looking for, then there are two that stand out from the crowd.
 Ceramic tile and luxury vinyl.

-Ceramic tile is not only water resistant but stain resistant also.
-So virtually any messes or spills can easily be cleaned up.
+Ceramic tile is not only waterproof but stain-resistant as well.
+So, virtually any messes or spills can easily be cleaned up.